Amazon's early Black Friday deals are available right now

 •See All

-Discuss: Amazon Black Friday deals 2019: Mega savings on iPad 10.2 and Macbook Air available now
+Discuss: Amazon Black Friday 2019: Major deals on iPad 10.2 and Macbook Air available now

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.